FoxtrotLimaDelta/Food-for-All/README.md

 # Food-for-All-Improving-Public-Transport-for-Food-Access
 Analysis of public transportation to food sources from food deserts.

+To run the project (until we deploy it to Heroku) anyone wishing to run the program needs to create their own config file including their password, port, and database name.

+Languages, modules, packages, and programs used in this project: geopy
+FLASK
+Python
+Pandaspostgress
+Logistic regression

 We seek to determine if the public transportation number of routes, times of routes, locations of routes, and frequency of routes is sufficient to assit citizens living in the food deserts of Maricopa County to reach accessible, affordable food in an efficient manner.

 An example of why this is important: